syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 ## Enabling persistence

-State persistence allows Gantt chart to retain the current gantt state in the browser local storage for state maintenance.
-This action is handled through the [EnablePersistence](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnablePersistence) property which is set to false by default.
-When it is set to true, some properties of the gantt chart will be retained even after refreshing the page.
+State persistence allows the gantt chart to retain the current gantt state in the browser's local storage for state maintenance.
+This action is handled through the [EnablePersistence](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnablePersistence) property, which is disabled by default.
+When it is enabled, some properties of the gantt will be retained even after refreshing the page.

 > The state will be persisted based on **ID** property.
 So, it is recommended to explicitly set the **ID** property for Gantt chart.